vektorlab/slacksocket/docs/client.md

 * text (str): Message body to send
 * channel_name(str): Name of the channel to post message
 * channel_id(str): Slack ID of the channel to post message
+* confirm(bool): Boolean to toggle blocking until a reply back is received from slack. default True

 **Returns** (obj): SlackMsg object